smithWEBtek/diet-planner-v8/blog.md

 		5. Take the time to name things consistently
 			- use instinctive names, brief but descriptive
 			- if you make several of things of similar type, be on the look out for tidy naming conventions
-			- verbose, working, consistently named code...may not be sexy, but other experienced coders will appreciate that they can 'get' what you wrote quicker, so they can you improve.
+			- verbose, working, consistently named code...may not be sexy, but other experienced coders will appreciate that they can 'get' what you wrote quicker, so they can help you improve.
 			- verbose, working, consistently named code...gives the rest of the world something tangible to work with, making YOU more 'workable with'
 	* I found that you can make an entire Rails application DANCE BABY!, without leaving the home page.